AkariUeda/DLAforElsagate/README.md

 # Methodology Pipeline

 1. [**Data Preprocessing**](https://github.com/AkariUeda/DLAforElsagate/tree/master/data_preprocessing): Extract/Generate low-level data (static and/or motion)
-2. Use a Deep Learning Architecture (DLA) model to extract the features from the low-level data
+2.a[**Feature Extraction**](https://github.com/AkariUeda/DLAforElsagate/tree/master/feature_extraction):Use a Deep Learning Architecture (DLA) model to extract the features from the low-level data
 3. Pool the features into a single global  descriptor of the video
 4. Predict the class of the video through frames and motion vectors separatedly using SVM
 5. Fusion the frames and motion vectors scores to get a final classification